 How much does it cost to refinance?

-The average closing costs for a mortgage refinance are about $5,000, though costs vary according to the size of your loan and the state and county where you live, according to data from Freddie Mac.
+The closing costs for a mortgage refinance vary according to the size of your loan and state and county where you live.
+The average refinance closing costs increased by just under 5 percent in 2021 to $2,398 (excluding taxes), according to ClosingCorp.

 Generally, you can expect to pay 2 percent to 5 percent of the loan principal amount in closing costs.
 For a $200,000 mortgage refinance, for example, your closing costs could run $4,000 to $10,000.